trizen/trizen/README.md

-    --needed        : do not reinstall up-to-date packages --noedit        : do not prompt to edit files --nopull        : do not `git pull` new changes --nobuild       : do not build packages (clone only) --noinstall     : do not install package after building --noinfo        : do not display package info after cloning --devel         : update devel packages during -Su
+    --needed        : do not reinstall up-to-date packages --noedit        : do not prompt to edit files --nopull        : do not `git pull` new changes --nobuild       : do not build packages (implies --noedit) --noinstall     : do not install package after building --noinfo        : do not display package info after cloning --devel         : update devel packages during -Su